Battlefield F.C.: History

 With many amateur players having dual membership with Queen's Park and another club, and choosing more and more to play for the former, Battlefield boosted its ranks by taking over Pollokshields Athletic in late 1888.
-The instant result was a 2-1 win over Rangers F.C. at Ibrox Park, but the boost did not last long, and in the next year's Glasgow Cup, Battlefield suffered an 8-1 defeat to Queen's Park.
+The instant result was a 2–1 win over Rangers at Ibrox Park, but the boost did not last long, and in the next year's Glasgow Cup, Battlefield suffered an 8–1 defeat to Queen's Park.

-In the 1893-94 Scottish Cup, the club beat Scottish League club Thistle F.C.
-3-1 in the first round, one of the first times a non-league side beat a League side.
+In the 1893–94 Scottish Cup, the club beat Scottish League club Thistle 3–1 in the first round, one of the first times a non-league side beat a League side.
 Battlefield lost in a second round replay to Abercorn.

-The 1893-94 upset was the club's final success; professionalism and the various Scottish leagues had taken their toll on the club, with players either retiring or moving to professional clubs.
-Also, despite the club's success on the national stage, within Glasgow the club had never been prominent, with Queen's Park and Third Lanark F.C. on the club's doorstep, and other clubs in Glasgow having been paying players in secret from the 1880s onwards.
+The 1893–94 upset was the club's final success; professionalism and the various Scottish leagues had taken their toll on the club, with players either retiring or moving to professional clubs.
+Also, despite the club's success on the national stage, within Glasgow the club had never been prominent, with Queen's Park and 3rd Lanark on the club's doorstep, and other clubs in Glasgow having been paying players in secret from the 1880s onwards.

 The club's final Scottish Cup tie was in the first round against St Mirren in 1894; after losing the tie, Battlefield protested on the basis that one of the Saints was under suspension for playing in an unsanctioned match.
 The Scottish FA upheld the protest, but St Mirren won the replayed tie by a larger margin.

-The final reported senior matches for the club come from the 1896-97 season, when it was forced mostly to play friendlies.
-In 1897-98, the club scratched from the Glasgow Cup before playing a tie, and by the start of the next season the club had been definitively wound up.
+The final reported senior matches for the club come from the 1896–97 season, when it was forced mostly to play friendlies.
+Around the end of 1896–97 season, the club was struggling as an amateur club with the likelihood of it disbanding.
+However they did enter the Glasgow Cup but scratched before playing a tie having disbanded.

 Colours

-The club's colours were black and white "stripes", possibly in honour of Queen's Park.
+The club's colours were 1" black and white horizontal "stripes", possibly in honour of Queen's Park.
+In 1890 it adopted blue knickers.